Beverley Palesa Ditsie: Biography

+Her international impact grew in 1995, when she addressed the UN World Conference on Women, delivering the first speech at the United Nations to call for LGBTQ+ rights as human rights.

+Seeking to bring visibility beyond political spaces, she later joined the reality TV series Livewire – Communities, confronting homophobia publicly and engaging directly with viewers.
+The emotional toll of activism was significant, particularly after Nkoli’s death from AIDS in 1998; Ditsie honoured him in her 2002 documentary, Simon and I.

+Ditsie has remained a steadfast voice for intersectional justice, calling out global inequalities and defending trans rights.
+She centres queer women of color in the struggle and insists that true liberation is only possible when the most marginalized are free.

+In 2019, Claremont Graduate University in California awarded her the title of Doctor of Humane Letters for her work.

+Alongside her activism, she keeps one personal goal: making sure Boy George knows the impact he had on her life.
+In 2020, Boy George paid tribute to her in the song “Rainbow in the Dark.”

+On 10 September 2022, Ditsie married Nicole, who chose to take her surname.

+Thirty-five years after South Africa’s first Pride, Dr Beverly Ditsie called for a boycott of Joburg Pride 2025, criticising its drift towards sponsorship and spectacle at the expense of its activist roots.

+Through the House of Ditsie, which she co-founded with Nicole, she supported a series of community-led events that contributes to renewed discussions on the legacy and future of queer liberation in South Africa, across the African continent, and internationally.

 Activism

 Ditsie is one of the organizers of the first Pride March in South Africa.
 The parade took place in Johannesburg in 1990.
 Ditsie and her friend, Simon Nkoli, another activist, worked together on creating the pride event after Simon had the idea from his visit to America.
 During the event, she spoke on live TV, becoming a "cultural icon" and also a target for people's hatred and bigotry.
 She states that she had to be "escorted for about two weeks after the pride march" for her safety.
 Ditsie is critical of current pride activities because she sees a cultural and racial divide between LGBT people in South Africa.

 Ditsie spoke at the United Nations Conference on Women in 1995, and was the person to address gay and lesbian rights before a U.N.
 4th World Conference on Women."
 She attempted to convince U.N. delegates to "adopt resolutions recognizing sexual diversity."